mathspp/mathspp/pages/02.blog/contributing-to-open-source-rich-2073/item.md

 I can try to fix the indentation issue at this point.
 These thoughts were also motivated by the fact that the method `_Line.__str__` makes use of attributes like `self.whitespace` and `self.suffix`, which seem to be things that can go before/after the actual node representation.
-So, if I want to fix the indentation issue, I will have to split the multiline node and add enough indentation before each line that is not the first one.
+So, if I want to fix the indentation issue, I will have to split the multi-line node and add enough indentation before each line that is not the first one.
 This was my attempt:

 ```py